Anthony-Hackman/GrandMasterAI/README.md

 ## Features

-- **Autonomous Play**: Engages in chess games on Chess.com without human intervention.
+- **Autonomous Play**: Engages in chess games on Chess.com (For educational purposes) without interaction.
 - **Advanced Strategies**: Utilizes complex chess strategies and notations.
 - **Sportsmanship**: Maintains ethical conduct and fair play in all interactions.
 - **Insightful**: Provides explanations for moves and strategies upon request.